-18 The TOE is the single chip microcontroller unit to be used in a smartcard product, independent of the physical interface and the way it is packaged.
-Specifically, the TOE is the Artemis AT90SC12818RCU device from the AT90SC ASL4 family of smartcard devices.
+The TOE is the single chip microcontroller unit to be used in a smartcard product.
+Specifically, the TOE is the AT90SC13612RCU device from the AT90SC family of smartcard devices.
 Generally, a smartcard product may include other optional elements (such as specific hardware components, batteries, capacitors, antennae) but these are not in the scope of this Security Target.

-- 19 The devices in the AT90SC ASL4 family are based on ATMEL'S AVR RISC family of single-chip microcontroller devices.
+The devices in the AT90SC family are based on ATMEL's AVR RISC family of single-chip microcontroller devices.
 The AVR RISC family, with designed-in security features, is based on the industry-standard AVR RISC low-power HCMOS core and gives access to the powerful instruction set of this widely used device.
-Different AT90SC ASL4 family members offer various options.
-The AT90SC ASL4 family of devices are designed in accordance with the ISO standard for integrated circuit cards (ISO 7816), where appropriate. - 20 The TOE requires embedded software to test the device and demonstrate certain security characteristics during the development phase.
-In the end-usage phase there will be no embedded test software in the TOE.
-Test software will be downloaded into the device EEPROM and be fully erased before devices leave the test environment.
-This test software is only used in the testing phase of the TOE life cycle and is fully erased before disabling Test Mode, therefore this software is outwith the scope of the evaluation.
-Test Mode disable is achieved by sawing the wafer. - 21 Any faulty devices returned by a customer can be put into package mode.
+Different AT90SC family members offer various options.
+The AT90SC family of devices are designed in accordance with the ISO standard for integrated circuit cards (ISO 7816), where appropriate.

+The TOE requires engineering embedded software to test the device and demonstrate certain security characteristics during the development phase.
+In the end-usage phase there will be no engineering embedded test software in the TOE.
+Production test software will be downloaded into the device EEPROM and be fully erased before devices leave the test environment.
+This production test software is only used in the testing phase of the TOE life cycle and is fully erased before disabling Test Mode, therefore this test software is outwith the scope of the evaluation.
+Test Mode disable is achieved by sawing the wafer.

+Any faulty devices returned by a customer can be put into package mode.
 This allows the test engineer to access the EEPROM to analyse the failure.
-On entering package mode the EEPROM is erased clearing any customer data, Package Mode only allows a limited set operations and inputs [PME].
+On entering package